wesslen/BigDataPatent/README.md

 ```

+# Data Wrangling

-# Clean and Tokenize patents into lists (each patent is a words array)
+## Clean and Tokenize patents into lists (each patent is a words array)

-# Convert tokenized document to dictionary and document-term matrix
+## Convert tokenized document to dictionary and document-term matrix

-# Term Frequency and Inverse Document Frequency (TF-IDF)
+## Term Frequency and Inverse Document Frequency (TF-IDF)

+# Topic Modeling

-# Run KMeans.py to create KMeans function and to Determine Number of Topics
+## Run KMeans.py to create KMeans function and to Determine Number of Topics

-# Generate LDA Model using gensim
+## Generate LDA Model using gensim

-# Generate Word Clouds for each Topic
+## Generate Word Clouds for each Topic